emdok/Ping-Pong-New/README.md

 Using For / ForEach / and If Statemtens, this program will take in a number, than output either Ping, Pong, or PingPong based on whether or not the number is divisible by 3, 5, or 15.

-## Program Javascript Rules
+## Specifications

 1. Numbers Divisible by 15 are replaced by "PingPong"
+    * Example Input: 15
+    * Example Output: PingPong
 2. Numbers Divisible by 5 are replaced by "pong"
+    * Example Input: 5
+    * Example Output: Pong
 3. Numbers Divisible by 3 are replaced by "ping"
+    * Example Input: 3
+    * Example Output: Ping
 4. Anything other than a number returns "try again!"
+    * Example Input: Hello
+    * Example Output: Try Again!
-5. Number that isn't divisble by 3, 5, or 15 will return "try again!"
+5. Number that isn't divisible by 3, 5, or 15 will return the number input.
+    * Example Input: 13
+    * Example Output: 13

 ## Setup/Installation Requirements